Autonomous Vehicles (AV) Resources

 Planners are committed to looking at how future technology can influence and shape the fabric of our communities.
 Planning professionals are uniquely able to address the impacts of today's actions on tomorrow's communities in a comprehensive way and over the long term.

 Autonomous vehicles (AVs) will impact communities on a variety of fronts — land use, transportation planning, social equity, and the economy.
 APA is committed to helping members navigate AVs by providing resources, materials, guidance, and ongoing research.
-Below is a list of curated resources, including APA's newly released report and policy principles.
+Below is a list of curated resources:

 Preparing Communities for Autonomous Vehicles resulted in part from the AV Symposium on October 6, 2017.
 APA and partners convened 85 national AV and connected vehicle experts for this event as part of its Autonomous Vehicles: Planning for Impacts on Cities and Regions research.

 Discussion topics included accessibility, equity, transportation planning, and built environment impacts.
 APA partners included the National League of Cities, Mobility E3, George Mason University, Mobility Lab, Eno Center for Transportation, and the Brookings Institution.

 AVs will have significant impacts on policies, legislation, and regulations at the national, state, and local levels.
 APA's policy principles outline key areas of focus for planners and advocates to help shape federal programs and policies related to autonomous vehicles.